msfkl/msfkl.github.io/source/_posts/introduction-to-algorithms-一.md

 ---

-**some words to be rememered : discrete Fourier transform 离散傅立叶变换**
+**some words to be remembered : discrete Fourier transform 离散傅立叶变换**
 ### What are algorithms?

 - an algorithms is any well-defined computational procedure that takes some value, or set of values, as input and produces some value, or set of values, as output.